aschombe/microRISC/README.md

 # microRISC
-microRISC is a simple, and extensive CPU architecture implemented in Logisim.
+microRISC is a easy to understand CPU architecture implemented in Logisim.

 ## Features
 - Detailed Manual [here](docs/main.pdf)